 Embroidery floss is the term used to describe a loosely twisted thin thread consisting of six strands.
 Although usually spun from natural fibers like cotton, silk, and hemp, embroidery floss can also include rayon, linen, and other synthetic threads.
-Even so, cotton remains the most popular.
+Cotton is the most popular fiber.

 Cautions When Using Needlepoint Embroidery Floss

-- Low quality stranded floss – Embroidery floss is the least expensive of all needlepoint threads.
+- Low quality stranded floss: Embroidery floss is the least expensive of all needlepoint threads.
 You can buy it virtually anywhere, with the best selections at fabric shops or general needlecraft supply stores.
 Take care when purchasing it to make sure it is the best quality.
-Two manufacturers, DMC and Anchor, have the best quality floss.
+Anchor is a manufacturer known for quality floss.

 Some stitchers will not use embroidery floss believing that it frays when working a needlepoint project.
 This belief is unfounded, as many top designers use embroidery floss in their kits.